-Friends of marine killed in Kabul speak about the pain, loss
+‘We are all devastated’: Friends honor Omaha Marine killed in Kabul airport attack

 The tight-knit group paid a visit to Cpl.
 Page’s family home Friday.

-“They’re not doing good either, but it was nice seeing them today,” said Highfield.
-“I didn’t hold through very well but they were happy we showed up.”
+“They’re not doing good either, but it was nice seeing them today,” Highfield said.
+“I didn’t hold through very well, but they were happy we showed up.”

 All of them remember Cpl.
 Page as he was.

-“He was kind,” said Highfield.
+“He was kind,” Highfield said.
 “He was one the nicest people I’ve ever met.
 He was there when you needed him and even when you didn’t.
 He was the definition of the best friend I’ve ever had.”

 Copyright 2021 WOWT.
 All rights reserved.